 The short-stay evaluation program includes a minimum 21-day stay where participants enjoy an engaging, secure and supportive environment.
 The program was designed to help individuals with cognitive change who could benefit from diagnostic evaluations, or who may be struggling in their current environment.
 Using the most recent advancements in the diagnosis and treatment of neurocognitive disorders, an inter-disciplinary team led by our geriatric psychiatrist evaluates individuals over a three week period.
 This team discusses the diagnosis, recommended treatments, and the individual’s response to various therapeutic and social experiences with families and caregivers so they can best support their loved ones.
 In addition to supporting residents and the greater community, the Bayleigh Chase team often conducts evaluations for those who are currently living in an assisted living or other senior living community.

-Allan A. Anderson, M.D. is Vice President of Dementia Care Practice at Integrace, and serves as the Medical Director for the Samuel and Alexia Bratton Neurocognitive Clinic at Bayleigh Chase.
+Allan A. Anderson, M.D. is the Medical Director for the Samuel and Alexia Bratton Neurocognitive Clinic at Bayleigh Chase.
 He is active in the American Association for Geriatric Psychiatry (AAGP), a national organization representing geriatric psychiatrists and other clinicians, educators and researchers in the field of geriatric mental health.
 Dr. Anderson received the Clinician of the Year award and has served as President of the AAGP.
 He completed graduate studies at Carnegie Mellon University and has a Masters Degree in Medical Management.
 Currently, he serves as Assistant Professor in the Department of Psychiatry at Johns Hopkins University.

 We would love to talk with you!
 Please call us for more information on our Memory Clinic.